zen-zap/julis/README.md

 > Maybe you can make the rendering faster or change the color palette for the better. <br>
 > I don't really have much idea about the graphics here.
 > <br> I have never worked with any graphics thingy in rust ..
 I might in the future tho <br>

-I plan to make a medium artice on this explaining a little about `mandelbrot sets`, `winit`, `pixels`, etc. Stay Tuned!

-I'll put the link when I'm done with that.